 2. File a claim with your insurance company (only when needed).

 In certain instances, such as storm damage, your roof may be covered through your insurance.
 Not every home leak will be covered, so check your policy.
-Take pictures of damage for reference in your claim.
+Take pictures of the damage for reference in your claim.

 3. Follow the professional’s recommendations for repair.